sharktacos/OpenColorIO-configs/docs/VFXpulls.md

 **VFX integration tools**

-If integrating CG elemenent into a shot it's helpful to have a frame for the shot with a MacBeth color checker.
+If integrating CG elemenent into a shot it's helpful to have a frame for the shot with a *MacBeth color checker*.
 This is used to calibrate our CG render's color gamut to match the white balence and color characteristics of your camera.

 [img](img/Macbeth.jpg)